stcucufa/frownland/README.md

 * `undo(g)` provides an undo function for the effect if it is evaluated again backward;
 * `redo(g)` provides a redo function for the effect is it is evaluated again forward.

+### Error handling

+In addition to failing, an item may end with an error instead of a value.
+The functions called by Instant, Effect and Await may throw an exception; if it is not caught, then the item ends with an error.
+Await and Event may also end with a timeout error if they do not finish by the duration set explicitly or by the parent container.
+Seq.fold, Seq.map and Par.map may end with an input error if their input value is not an array of values.

+An error in a Seq causes the Seq to end as well with an error; in a Par, the problem child is discarded and the Par *may* recover if enough children end successfully to satisfy a potential take() modifier (but if there is no modifier, any error will cause the Par to end in error).
+In order to recover from an error at runtime, the `Try` item can be used in a similar way to the try/catch construct found in many programming languages:

+* `Try(x, catch)` is a special kind of container (similar to `Par` and `Seq`) that first tries its content `x`.
+If `x` ends with a value, then the `Try` itself ends at the same time with the same value.
+But if `x` fails or ends with an error, then the `catch` item is tried with the error as its input, and the `Try` ends as when the `catch` ends.

 ### Presentation layer